The Best Hotels in Amman, Jordan

 Courtesy of The House Boutique Suites / Expedia

 The House brings outdoor space, shrubbery, a conservatory and even a rooftop pool with a sundeck to the heart of downtown Amman.
-The pendant lamps, restrained chandeliers and polished marble floors in the lobby elegantly enhance the upscale all-suite credentials without being showy.
-Accommodation is smart and sleek with a restrained palette of beige and cream on pale stripped floors, while large windows lend panoramic views across the city.
+The pendant lamps, restrained chandeliers and polished marble floors in the lobby enhance the upscale credentials without being showy.
+Accommodation is smart and sleek with a restrained palette of beige and cream, while large windows lend panoramic views across the city.

 Courtesy of Fairmont Amman / Expedia

-Among the most opulent hotels in the city, the Fairmont is all about modern grandeur – from the handsome black-and-white lobby to the striking, almost spidery, globe-chandelier hung from a dome-like skylight in Nur restaurant.
-The style and swagger gains even more vigour with the display of around 1,600 artworks, most by Jordanian artists.
-Commodious rooms and suites blend swanky contemporary design and luxury, especially in the exclusive Gold wing.
-Japanese cuisine in restaurant Tsuki and Lebanese specialities in Nur season a sophisticated cosmopolitan atmosphere.
+Among the most opulent hotels in the city, the Fairmont Hotel in Amman is all about modern grandeur, from the handsome black-and-white lobby to the globe chandelier.
+There’s also a display of around 1,600 artworks, most by Jordanian artists.
+Commodious rooms and suites blend contemporary design and luxury, especially in the exclusive Gold wing.
+Japanese cuisine in restaurant Tsuki lends a sophisticated atmosphere.

 Courtesy of Saray Hotel Amman / Expedia

-West of the city centre, the rather ungainly exterior of Saray masks an arched courtyard and lightwell, around which rooms are arranged.
-A modest water feature, plants hanging from balcony-corridors, rustic masonry and decorative niches ease the somewhat spare functionality, but the straightforward rooms are comfortable enough.
-A restaurant has cityscape views and Middle Eastern cuisine while Fayrooz Café has music-themed decor that taps into the appeal of one of the most famous singers in the Arab world.
+West of the city centre, the ungainly exterior of Saray masks an arched courtyard and lightwell, around which rooms are arranged.
+A water feature, plants hanging from balcony corridors, rustic masonry and decorative niches contrast with the straightforward yet comfy rooms.
+A restaurant has cityscape views and Middle East cuisine while Fayrooz Café has music-themed decor that taps into the appeal of one of the most famous singers in the Arab world.

 Courtesy of Kempinski Hotel Amman / Expedia

-Located in the downtown Shmeisani commercial district, the Kempinski has a central location that embraces both business and leisure travellers.
-Rooms and suites are plush and modern with large panoramic windows; some even have balconies.
-There’s a dedicated sports bar with widescreen TVs and, somewhat unusually for a luxury hotel, Strikers Entertainment Centre features an eight-lane bowling alley, billiards and darts.
-An adults-only outdoor pool lounge dials up evening clubby vibes with DJ sets and smouldering shishas.
+Located in the downtown Shmeisani commercial district, the Kempinski Hotel in Amman has a central location that embraces both business and leisure travellers.
+Rooms are plush and modern with large panoramic windows; some even have balconies.
+There’s a dedicated sports bar with widescreen TVs.
+Plus, unusually for a luxury hotel, the Strikers Entertainment Centre features an eight-lane bowling alley, as well as billiards and darts.
+An adults-only outdoor pool lounge dials up the clubby vibes with DJ sets.